raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 where the DSO-TYPE of the Response TLV does not match the DSO-TYPE of the Primary TLV in the request.

-The second five contexts are their counterparts in the opposite direction: requests or unacknowledged messages from server to client, and the corresponding responses from client back to server.
+The second five contexts are their counterparts in the opposite direction:
+DSO requests or unidirectional messages from server to client, and the corresponding responses from client back to server.

 * S-P - Primary TLV, sent in DSO Request message, from server to client, with nonzero MESSAGE ID indicating that this request MUST generate response message.
-* S-U - Primary TLV, sent in DSO Unacknowledged message, from server to client, with zero MESSAGE ID indicating that this request MUST NOT generate response message.
+* S-U - Primary TLV, sent in DSO Unidirectional message, from server to client, with zero MESSAGE ID indicating that this request MUST NOT generate response message.
-* S-A - Additional TLV, optionally added to request message or unacknowledged message from server to client.
+* S-A - Additional TLV, optionally added to request message or unidirectional message from server to client.
 * SRP - Response Primary TLV, included in response message sent back to the server (in response to a server "S-P" request with nonzero MESSAGE ID indicating that a response is required) where the DSO-TYPE of the Response TLV matches the DSO-TYPE of the Primary TLV in the request.